 Unfortunately, increased myometrial contractility can result in negative side effects such as dysmenorrhea, or painful menstrual cramps.
 This is especially seen in young females and nulliparous women2.
 However, dysmenorrhea is different for every woman and depends on the strength of their myometrial contractions; stronger contractions are often associated with the sensation of severe cramping3.
-Myometrial contractility can be visualized using uterine ultrasound often recognized as endometrial waves.
-Enhanced release of prostaglandins during menstruation4 in uterus undergoing endometrial sloughing is believed to contribute to increased myometrial hypercontractility, resulting in ischemia and hypoxia of the uterine muscle and thus increased pain3.
+Myometrial contractility can be visualized using uterine ultrasound and is often recognized as endometrial waves.
+Enhanced release of prostaglandins during menstruation4 in a uterus undergoing endometrial sloughing is believed to contribute to increased myometrial hypercontractility, resulting in ischemia and hypoxia of the uterine muscle and thus increased pain3.

 Dysmenorrhea can be so severe it hinders the day-to-day activity of some women and is the leading cause of gynecological morbidity in women of reproductive age regardless of age, nationality, and economic status5.
-The estimated prevalence of dysmenorrhea is high and variable, ranging from 45% to 93% women of reproductive age5.
+The estimated prevalence of dysmenorrhea is both high and variable, ranging from 45% to 93% in women of reproductive age5.
 Some women (3 to 33%) have very severe pain, severe enough to cause a woman to be bedridden for 1 to 3 days each menstrual cycle5.
 Dysmenorrhea-associated pain has an effect on the daily life of women and may result in poor academic performance in adolescents, lower quality of sleep, restriction of daily activities, and mood changes5.

 Many women who experience severe dysmenorrhea resort to over-the-counter medications to relieve their pain.
 Such over-the-counter medications contain cyclooxygenase (COX) inhibitors which prevent the formation of prostaglandins6.
 However, COX inhibitors are associated with adverse cardiovascular events, and about 18% of women with dysmenorrhea are unresponsive to these inhibitors7.
 Therefore, there is a need for new medications to reduce menstrual cramps.
 Since over contractility of the uterus contributes to the pathogenesis of dysmenorrhea, one possible strategy may be the usage of uterine relaxants.

 It is beneficial to quantify the effects of potential relaxant drugs in a model of naturally occurring spontaneous myometrial wave-like contractions.
 However, thus far, no efficient ex vivo method for testing muscle-relaxing drugs in the intact uterus has been described.
 Currently, isometric tension measurements are used to evaluate relaxant drug effects.
 During such measurements, a uterine muscle strip is maintained at a constant length under preload in a tissue bath while the force of uterine muscle contractions is recorded before and after oxytocin stimulation in the presence or absence of a relaxant drug.
 Although this approach is very useful, it requires expensive equipment.
 Furthermore, isometric contractions do not resemble the spontaneous myometrial wave-like contractions that naturally occur in the intact uterus.
 Uniquely, the uterine myometrial waves in rodents can be visualized as uterine horn motility when the entire reproductive tract (ovaries, oviducts, uterus, and vagina) is maintained in a buffer solution.
-Here we present an ex vivo method for monitoring the spontaneous motility of the intact mouse uterus placed in a Petri dish containing oxygenated Krebs bufferdescribe a motility quantification algorithm utilizing the MATLAB (MathWorks, Natick, MA) motion tracker.
+Here we present an ex vivo method for monitoring the spontaneous motility of the intact mouse uterus placed in a Petri dish containing oxygenated Krebs buffer.
+We also describe a motility quantification algorithm utilizing the MATLAB (MathWorks, Natick, MA) motion tracker.
 This novel approach provides an easy and less expensive alternative to test the relaxant potential of naturally occurring remedies and synthetic compounds.

 PROTOCOL: